gcpsolution99/GCP-solution/Creating Measures and Dimensions Using LookML/Solution.md

 }

 ```
-## Step - 6: Open each task and run from looker

 ## ©Credit :
 - All rights and credits goes to original content creator and Google Cloud [Google Cloud SkillBoost](https://www.cloudskillsboost.google/)